 Fortunately for Navin, the kidney he received was not harvested from Shankar; it had actually been donated.

 However, Shankar’s kidney was sold to a Swedish man for a heck of a lot of money.
-When questioned about taking advantage of Shankar’s poverty, the gora turns the table on them and starts talking about his own guilt instead.
+When questioned about taking advantage of Shankar’s poverty, the “gora” turns the table on them and starts talking about his own guilt instead.

+In fact, the Swede initially makes a very self-victimising and irksome speech about the entire ordeal.
 Still, what the white man says is inherently correct — most people in such a life-or-death situation would have made a similar choice.
-And it really does seem like the guilt plagues him… but money is the ultimate answer to this issue.
+And it really does seem like the guilt plagues him… despite the harsh truth that money was the ultimate factor in this whole situation.

 From a poor man’s perspective, it is not hard to see why Shankar would be willing to accept the Swede’s financial solution.
+After all, for someone who has only ever seen financial hardships, getting some stability is naturally more important for Shankar than getting his kidney back.
+What’s done is done, and at least this way, Shankar can provide for his family.

-So, anyone watching the Ship of Theseus gets immersed in this moral grey area that
+So, anyone watching the Ship of Theseus gets immersed in this moral grey area that stays on one’s mind for a while.

 Even Navin, for that matter, is frustrated with the outcome.